vippsas/vipps-recurring-api/vipps-recurring-api.md

 | 9 | `PROCESSING` | The charge is currently being processed by Vipps.
 Normal processing takes less than 1 second, but in some cases they can stay in this status for several minutes |

 ### Example charge flows

-Scenario: retryDays = 0, user does not have funds:
-`PENDING` -> `DUE` -> `PROCESSING` -> `DUE` -> `PROCESSING` -> `FAILED`
+Scenario: The user does not have funds and `retryDays = 0`, `PENDING` -> `DUE` -> `PROCESSING` -> `DUE` -> `PROCESSING` -> `FAILED`

-Scenario: user does not have funds on first attempt, but second attempt is successful:
+Scenario: The user does not have funds on the first attempt, but the second attempt is successful:
 `PENDING` -> `DUE` -> `PROCESSING` -> `DUE` -> `PROCESSING` -> `CHARGED`

-**Please note:** Since charges are polled, it is possible that the charge status can appear to perform strange transitions, e.g `PROCESSING` -> `CHARGED` or even `PROCESSING` -> `REFUNDED` depending on your systems.
-Usually `PROCESSING` is not seen as a charge usually only has this status for a brief period of time, but merchants should always make sure they can handle this status.
+**Please note:** Since charges are polled by the merchant, it is possible that the charge status appears to "skip" a transition, e.g. moving directly from `PROCESSING` to `CHARGED`, or even from `PROCESSING` to `REFUNDED` depending on your systems. `PROCESSING` is not normally seen, as a charge usually only has this status for a very brief period of time, but merchants must still make sure they can handle this status.

 ### Charge failure reasons